KatherineMichel/tech-and-funding-toolkit/django-project-analysis-and-design.md

 *   "That code loads the template called polls/index.html and passes it a context.
 The context is a dictionary mapping template variable names to Python objects."
 *   appname file -> templates file -> appname file... template name = appname/filename.html
+*   "The render() function takes the request object as its first argument, a template name as its second argument and a dictionary as its optional third argument.
+It returns an HttpResponse object of the given template rendered with the given context."
+*   get_list_or_404()/filter(), get_object_or_404()/get()
 *   Template Tags and Filters (filter value of variable), Humanization
 *   Variable: model.attribute = output value
 *   . also for dictionary-key lookup, index lookup, function calls